 Fellows are students who reside in the New York City metropolitan area and pursue graduate degrees in public administration, public health, emergency management, public safety, public policy, and other related fields.
 Fellows engage in a wide variety of activities, including representing their assigned agency at community and local government meetings, undertaking various individual and agency-directed projects, organizing and participating in community service projects, and working towards enhancing the preparedness and resilience of New York City.

-The 2022-2023 academic year marks the 11th year of the fellowship program.
-Since it has started, more than 90 alumni and fellows have contributed close to 40,000 service hours to New York City agencies and nonprofit organizations.
+The 2023-2024 academic year marks the 12th year of the fellowship program.
+Since it has started, more than 90 alumni and fellows have contributed more than 40,000 service hours to New York City agencies and nonprofit organizations.
 More than half of fellowship alumni have moved on to careers in New York City and New York State government, while the remaining alumni have found exciting careers in nonprofit and private organizations around the world.

 To learn more about the fellows and their work, follow the fellowship on LinkedIn.